Virusnest/SoftwareDevSAT/Criteria3/SRS.md

 ### Techincal

+- Multiplayer should stay local to prevent dealing with time-consuming networking code
+- C# has some language limitations, altho those should not be an issue due to my experience with it.
+- Ui should have a max depth to allow for faster navigation

 ### Ethical

 - Collect and store as little data as possible

 ## Scope

+- Implement Basic Gameplay
+- Add Alternate Gamemodes ( At least one )
+- Add UI ( Title Screen, Player & Gamemode select )
+- Add Settings ( Also add UI for settings )
+- Add Graphical Improvement ( Better art, screenshake, shaders, "Juice" )

 ## User Characteristic

+My software’s users would be those who enjoy playing video games, with fun twists and a variety of game modes.
+The game is focused on both casual and “hardcore” gamers

 ## Technical Enviroment